tw-ngwan/musicplayer/README.md

 It was quite hard to implement the thread-safe user-preference changes, without the music player hanging.
-Therefore, I had to replace the use of traditional tkinter with mttkinter, that enables the user to indicate their preferences on the Command Line
+Therefore, I had to replace the use of traditional tkinter with mttkinter, that enables the user to indicate their preferences on the Command Line while still not affecting the music player

+Interactivity: Adding the volume slider and duration slider similarly required thread-safe changes.

+Adding song functionality: I had to navigate between different directories and tackle all of them to ensure that the videos went to the right places.
+Also, because moviepy's resource release is not the best, I had to create a Process to process the creating of the audio clip, before deleting the video file.

+Enjoy!